 Over 200 Primary School Students ‘Graduate’ from NUI Galway

-NUI Galway recently conferred special certificates on the third cohort of ‘graduates’ from its Youth Academy.
-208 primary school children from across Galway City and County received their certificates, with more than 1000 friends and family attending the ceremony.
+NUI Galway recently conferred special certificates on the sixth cohort of ‘graduates’ from its Youth Academy.
+210 primary school children from across the Western region received their certificates, with more than 1000 friends and family attending the ceremony.

-Established in 2012, the Youth Academy aims to inspire entry to university by introducing children and their families to university life.
-Since its foundation, over 600 children have graduated from a variety of 13 courses on Saturday mornings ranging from Italian to Mandarin, Philosophical Discovery, Psychology, Engineering, English Literature, History, Drama, Bio-Explore, Ocean Physics, and Information Technology.
+Established in 2012, the Youth Academy aims to inspire entry to university by introducing children and their families to University life.
+Since its foundation, almost 1000 children have graduated from a variety of courses on Saturday mornings ranging from Italian to Water Enginnering, Philosophical Discovery, Psychology, Biomedical Engineering, English Literature, Irish History, Déan Scannán, Eco-Explorers, The World of Cops and Robbers, and Information Technology.

-The Youth Academy runs for a six week period and works with high ability fourth and fifth class primary school children to support their learning and academic development, in partnership with their primary schools.
+The Youth Academy runs for a six week period and works with high ability fourth, fifth and sixth class primary school children to support their learning and academic development, in partnership with their primary schools.

 For further information on the courses and participation please contact Geraldine Marley, NUI Galway Youth Academy Coordinator, at firstname.lastname@example.org.